I was about to graduate from college, and I felt lost, unmoored, without direction or clarity.

 I didn’t have a job lined up.
 I was leaving a community that felt like home.
 I was moving home with my parents.
 I had no idea what I was going to do with my life.

-I was completely overwhelmed, to put it lightly.
+I was completely overwhelmed.

 The stress I felt before graduation didn’t abate at all when I graduated and moved home.
 I still had no job.
 I still had no community.
 And I had no real purpose.